-40 Questions You Should Always Ask Your Doctor After 40
+40 Questions Every Man Should Ask His Doctor After 40

 But, in order to have those conversations, you might need to bring them up yourself.
-So the next time you head to the doctor's office, make sure to ask him or her the following questions.
-Getting answers—and personalizing your care—in your 40s will ensure you're feeling your best in your 50s, 60s, and beyond.
+If you're a man over 40, the next time you head to the doctor's office, make sure to pose the following 40 questions.
+Getting answers—and personalizing your care—will ensure you're feeling your best in your 50s, 60s, and beyond.

 When you were younger, you didn't have to worry so much about your family history, especially if you were relatively healthy.
 But since many health issues, such as heart disease, cancer, and diabetes, have a tendency to run in families, you'll want to start paying attention to it in your 40s.
 Ask your doctor this question in order to have a discussion about your family history.
 It'll help him or her be better able to manage your health, whether that means doing more frequent screenings or putting an end to any risky lifestyle habits.

 "Which screenings do I need?"

 The types of tests you need (and the frequency with which you'll get them done) will change as you age.
 Ask your doctor this question to find out exactly which screenings you should have done in order to stay on top of things.
 It might be something as simple as checking up on your blood pressure or cholesterol on a regular basis.

 Your gut health plays a bigger role in your overall health than you might think—which means you might want to ask your doctor to test your gut function.
 “These tests make sure your body is in an anti-inflammatory, anti-aging state,” says Maggie Berghoff, a family nurse practitioner.
 “You may need to see a functional or integrative practitioner for them, as they’re much more detailed than traditional bloodwork.
 Regardless, let them know your interest in this area so you can be guided in the right direction.”